Resources To Help Grow Your Business

 - Supply Chain, Strategy, Growth, Export and Transition Planning and Consulting

 - Food Processing and FSMA Compliance

 - Aberdeen Small Business Development Center (SBDC) – Located at Grays Harbor College, the SBDC provides free, one-on-one, confidential, businesses consulting to existing and start-up businesses.

 - Economic Gardening – Economic Gardening connects CEOs and company executives with a strategic research team that provides information and analysis on five key areas: core strategy, market dynamics, qualified sales leads, innovation, and temperament.
-“Economic Gardening gives companies access to sophisticated corporate-level tools they can’t afford or may not know about,” says Chris Gibbons, the founder who originated the concept of Economic Gardening in the late 1980s.
+“Economic Gardening gives companies access to sophisticated corporate-level tools they can’t afford or may not know about,” says Chris Gibbons, the founder of Economic Gardening.
 “It gives them strategic information to solve problems and identify new opportunities.”

 Starting a Business

 - Starting and Managing a Business – A collection of videos, articles, and tools – including a business-plan writing tool – for starting and managing a business.